lucasgleba/zkSubleq/readme.md

 I'm making a VM implementing the improvements mentioned above based on a risc-v instruction set.
 I expect to be able to run transpiled real-world software for less than 75k constrains/step.

-Update: I implemented a Risc-V CPU in circom.
+Update: I implemented a [Risc-V CPU in circom](https://github.com/lucasgleba/zkRiscV).
 I can generate a somewhat efficient zk-Proof for a slice of execution of minimally transpiled rv32i binary.
-Coming soon to a Github near you!

 Ping me on [twitter](https://twitter.com/lucasgleba) if you want to learn more.